Last Updated: June 13, 2024

 United States of America

-💰 Compare Candy Spelling's Net Worth
+1. What Is Candy Spelling's Net Worth And Salary?

 What is Candy Spelling's Net Worth and Salary?

 Candy Spelling is an American heiress, writer, socialite, and entrepreneur who has a net worth of $600 million.
 Candy Spelling was married to entertainment mogul Aaron Spelling from 1968 to his death in 2006.
-Aaron Spelling was the creator and owner of dozens of very popular television shows including "Charlie's Angels", "The Love Boat", "Fantasy Island", "Beverly Hills, 90210", "Melrose Place", "Dynasty", "Sunset Beach", "7th Heaven", "T.J.
-Hooker" and "The Mod Squad", among many others.
+Aaron Spelling was the creator and owner of dozens of very popular television shows, including "Charlie's Angels," "The Love Boat," "Fantasy Island," "Beverly Hills, 90210", "Melrose Place," "Dynasty," "Sunset Beach," "7th Heaven", "T.J.
+Hooker" and "The Mod Squad," among many others.

 Candy Spelling has become involved in various philanthropic ventures over the years, and she is well known for her role in Broadway productions as a producer.
 In addition, Candy Spelling has published a number of books.